chickensmitten/git-lessons/README.md

 - renaming files with `mv`. `mv <old file name> <new file name>`

 ## Version Management Git
+There are generally three git stages.
+Unstaged, staged, committed.
+The entire command is to navigate them.

 **Git Commands**
 - `git init` to create git
 - `git status` to check current git status